CyCoreSystems/ari/README.md

 All ARI operations which accepted an ID for an operator now expect an `*ari.Key` instead.
 In many cases, this can be easily back-ported by wrapping IDs with `ari.NewKey(id)`.

+# Staging resources

+A common issue for ARI resources is making sure a subscription exists before events for that resource are sent.
+Otherwise, important events which occur too quickly can become lost.
+This results in a chicken-and-egg problem for subscriptions.

+In order to address this common issue, resource handles creation operations now offer a `StageXXXX` variant, which returns the handle for the resource without actually creating the resource.
+Once all of the subscriptions are bound to this handle, the caller may call `resource.Exec()` in order to create the resource in Asterisk.